Vocal pedagogy: History

+While the church maintained its dominance on intellectual and cultural life, there are individual examples of writers on voice pedagogy from this period who were from outside the church who put forward new ways of thinking and talking about the art of singing; although they lacked the wider influence of the monastic writers.
+The physician and court singer Giovanni Camillo Maffei was the first writer on vocal pedagogy to incorporate knowledge of the physiology of the voice into a theory of singing in his treatise Discorso delta voce e del modo d'apparare di cantar di garganta, and Scala naturale, overo Fantasia dolcissima, intorno alle cose occulte e desiderate nella filosofia (Venice, 1564).

 It was not until the development of opera in the 17th century that vocal pedagogy began to break away from some of the established thinking of the monastic writers and develop deeper understandings of the physical process of singing and its relation to key concepts like vocal registration and vocal resonation.
 It was also during this time that noted voice teachers began to emerge.
 Giulio Caccini is an example of an important early Italian voice teacher.
 In the late 17th century, the bel canto method of singing began to develop in Italy.
 This style of singing had a huge impact on the development of opera and the development of vocal pedagogy during the Classical and Romantic periods.
 It was during this time that teachers and composers first began to identify singers by and write roles for more specific voice types.
 However, it was not until the 19th century that more clearly defined voice classification systems like the German Fach system emerged.
 Within these systems, more descriptive terms were used in classifying voices such as coloratura soprano and lyric soprano.

 Voice teachers in the 19th century continued to train singers for careers in opera.
 Manuel Patricio Rodríguez García is often considered one of the most important voice teachers of the 19th century, and is credited with the development of the laryngoscope and the beginning of modern voice pedagogy.